aws-samples/aws-tf-kms/examples/kms/scenario2/README.md

 # Scenario 2:  Create multi-region AWS KMS key(s) in the primary region and multi-region replica key in another region(s)
-Create one or more multi-region AWS KMS keys along with key resource policies and aliases in the primary region.
-Additionally create multi-region replica keys along with key resource policies and aliases in another region(s).
+Create one or more multi-region AWS KMS keys along with key resource policies and aliases in the primary region, along with multi-region replica key(s) in another region(s).
 The target AWS Service in the secondary region(s) will be able to use the Key replica via the known alias.

 <p align="center"><img src="../../../images/aws-tf-kms-Scenario-2.png" width="50%"/></p>